WebFritzi/GUI64/README.md

 ![alt text](https://github.com/WebFritzi/GUI64/blob/main/GUI64.png)

-# GUI64 v1.98
+# GUI64 v2.0
-GUI64 is a graphical user interface (GUI) for the Commodore 64, that is ready to use immediately after startup.
+GUI64 is a graphical user interface (GUI) for the Commodore 64, ready to use immediately after startup.
 It comes in two designs: one is Windows-like, the other Mac-like.
 With GUI64 you can do the following:
 * run programs and games with a simple double click and see the loading progress
 * manage files by cutting, copying, pasting, deleting, and renaming them
 * format and rename disks